Refuge room: the solution for your hypersensitive child?

 The brain of a hypersensitive child processes stimuli differently, resulting in intense and prolonged reactions to emotions, noises, or textures.

-Common signs and manifestations of hypersensitivity
+Signs and common manifestations of hypersensitivity

 Here are the main revealing signs of a hypersensitive child to observe daily: